DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-01-26-image-editing-marathon.md

 ## Conclusion
  Project lasted much longer than I anticipated.
 Most of this time was consumed in image editing.
-  Wordpress/Theme had some learning curve, though very handy once learned.
+  Wordpress & the theme had some learning curve, though very handy once learned.
  All in all, lot of learning.
 That makes me happy!